alpaka-group/llama/docs/pages/mappings.rst

     template <typename M>
     concept Mapping = requires(M m) {
-        typename M::ArrayDomain;
+        typename M::ArrayDims;
         typename M::RecordDim;
         { M::blobCount } -> std::convertible_to<std::size_t>;
         llama::Array<int, M::blobCount>{}; // validates constexpr-ness
         { m.blobSize(std::size_t{}) } -> std::same_as<std::size_t>;
-        { m.blobNrAndOffset(typename M::ArrayDomain{}) } -> std::same_as<NrAndOffset>;
+        { m.blobNrAndOffset(typename M::ArrayDims{}) } -> std::same_as<NrAndOffset>;
     };

-That is, each mapping type needs to expose the types :cpp:`M::ArrayDomain` and :cpp:`M::RecordDim`.
+That is, each mapping type needs to expose the types :cpp:`M::ArrayDims` and :cpp:`M::RecordDim`.
 Furthermore, each mapping needs to provide a static constexpr member variable :cpp:`blobCount` and two member functions.
 :cpp:`blobSize(i)` gives the size in bytes of the :cpp:`i`\ th block of memory needed for this mapping.
 :cpp:`i` is in the range of :cpp:`0` to :cpp:`blobCount - 1`.
-:cpp:`blobNrAndOffset(ad)` implements the core mapping logic by translating a array domain coordinate :cpp:`ad` into a value of :cpp:`llama::NrAndOffset`, containing the blob number of offset within the blob where the value should be stored.
+:cpp:`blobNrAndOffset(ad)` implements the core mapping logic by translating an array coordinate :cpp:`ad` into a value of :cpp:`llama::NrAndOffset`, containing the blob number of offset within the blob where the value should be stored.

 AoS mappings
 ------------